knative/docs/docs/getting-started/install-serving-eventing.md

         **NOTE:** Running `kn` from a container image does not place the binary on a permanent path.
 This procedure must be repeated each time you want to use `kn`.

+    !!! note
-    For more complex installations, such as nightly releases, see [Install `kn`](../client/install-kn.md)
+    For more complex installations, such as nightly releases, see [Install `kn`](../../client/install-kn)